janbodnar/Java-Advanced/cdi/README.md

 *Context* is an isolated environment of a process, such as running an application, handling a HTTP request, handling a HTTP session or handling a conversation.
 Each of a processes has their own context which is application context, request context, session context and conversation context respectively.
-Each context internally can only contain object which the scoped is the same as the scope supported by that context (e.g Application context store @ApplicationScoped bean.)
+Each context internally can only contain object with a scope supported by that context (@ApplicationScoped bean in application context, @RequestScoped in request context.)

 The most fundamental services provided by CDI are as follows: